mlanza/ai-literacy/201/05-tools.md

 That’s why tools feel like “giving the AI hands” — but they’re also “giving the AI eyes.”

-## Tools in ChatGPT: The Suit Gets Upgrades

-In ChatGPT, tools are optional features you can enable.
-Some of the most powerful include:

-* **Web Search** – Extends the model’s knowledge beyond its frozen training window.
-* **File Handling** – Lets the AI read and analyze your uploaded documents.
-* **Calendar Access** – Grants visibility into your schedule and the ability to manage events.

-Developers are continually adding new capabilities — like Q showing Bond the latest high-tech gadget, or Tony Stark adding a new feature to the Iron Man suit.
-Each one is exciting not because it’s flashy, but because it removes friction and delivers real utility.

-They shrink the gap between idea and action.

-## Almost Any File.
-Multiple Even.
-Almost Any Language.
+## Files as Input.
+Knowledge as Output.

 We’ve already seen what **File Handling** and **Data Inspection** can do — upload a spreadsheet, ask a question, and watch the AI sift through rows, charts, and formulas with ease.
 But that’s just scratching the surface.

-What makes this tool so powerful isn’t just that it can open files.
+What makes this tool so useful isn’t just that it can open files.
 It’s that it can **understand them.** Docs, decks, logs, CSVs, Markdown, PDFs, JSON configs — even machine languages like HTML, YAML, or SQL.
 It reads them like text, parses them like code, and talks about them like a teammate.

 C-3PO understood six million forms of communication.
 While it may not bring all the capabilities of a protocol droid, the modern chatbot doesn’t just translate — it **analyzes**, **compares**, and **reasons** across formats.

 And that’s where it gets interesting.
 Because the moment you upload two files — not just one — you’re doing relational analysis.
-You're asking the AI to compare, reconcile, deduce, or synthesize.
+You’re asking the AI to compare, reconcile, deduce, or synthesize.
 That’s not just reading.
 That’s knowledge work.

 And the best part? **You already know how to upload a file.** You don’t need a new app or workflow.
 Just drag and drop into the chat, and suddenly, your assistant can see what you see.
 From there, it works the problem with you — or sometimes, for you.